-Info About Ear Lobe Reduction Procedure in New York, NY
+Information About Ear Lobe Reduction with Dr. Andrew Jacono in New York, NY

-Patients who were once unhappy with their hanging earlobes have been coming to see Dr. Andrew Jacono for this corrective procedure.
-Dr. Jacono performs earlobe correction surgery in both his Long Island and New York City surgical centers and has a high rate of success.
+Patients unhappy with the appearance of their earlobes routinely visit Dr. Andrew Jacono for cosmetic treatment.
+He performs earlobe correction surgery both on Long Island and in New York City.

 - Earlobes that are too large

 - Earlobes that become unanchored during a facelift

 The greatest benefit patients see, is its aesthetic difference.
 Patients often report greater satisfaction with their appearance after the procedure.